 Oando Netherlands Holdings 1 Coöperatief U.A., a Netherlands registered company, continues to hold 392,237,688 shares of the Company's common stock out of a total of 481,117,270.
-This company is wholly owned by Oando Energy Resources Inc ('OER'), which is registered in Canada, is listed on the Toronto Stock Exchange ('TSX') and is the effective parent of Equator.
-Oando Plc (Oando) remains the ultimate parent through its shareholding of OER, which throughout 2013, remained at 94.6 per cent of the total shares in issue.
+This company is wholly owned by Oando Energy Resources Inc. ('OER'), which is registered in British Coumbia, and is the effective parent of Equator.
+Oando Plc ('Oando') remains the ultimate parent through its shareholding of OER, which throughout 2015, remained at 94.6 per cent of the total shares in issue.
 Oando is listed on the Lagos and Johannesburg stock exchanges.